ioksmio/Admin_Jira/08_Lab_5_Exercise_1_Exploring_Application_Links_and_Apps.md

 ## Lab 5 Exercise 1 Exploring Application Links and Apps
-1. Log in to your cloud site as the Jira administrator, `Dakota Jones`.
+1. Log in to your cloud site as the Jira administrator, `Dakota Jones`. and switch to your SiteName
 2. Access the Jira Administration pages:
 You can access the Jira Administration pages by either going through the menus or using a shortcut:
 > a.
 Click the cog icon (Settings) in the menu.
-Select the typeof Jira settings page you want to go to e.g. System, Products, Projects, Issues, or Apps.
-Then select the page from the sidebar.
+Select Apps.
+Then navigate to the page  `Manage Apps` from the sidebar.

 > b.
 Or, a shortcut is to type . (period) or gg, which will bring up a search dialog, then type the name of the page you want to go to.
 3. Explore apps: